andrewt3000/web_development/README.md

 Cons:
 - There are varying levels of support for cross-cutting concerns for serverless functions.
 For instance, all platfroms have proprietary routing apis.
 Examples also include functionality typically implemented in middleware such as authentication, cors, error logging etc.
 - There are varying levels of support for maintaining shared state such as database connection pooling.
+For instance, AWS has [RDS proxy](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-proxy.html) which allows serverless apps to do connection pooling.

 | MS Azure | Amazon AWS | Vercel |